TyronCameron/Taproots.jl/README.md

 end
 ```

-Or just the things which aren't wrappers:
+Or just the things at the edges:

 ```julia
 for nested_data in leaves(my_data)
 	println(nested_data)